Essay 6.8 — The Markov Phasic Brain, Part 10 of 13.

 Next.

-Previous: Essay 6.7 — CONDENSE — The Cognitive Organ — the seven-step waterfall, the deflation gate, the only phase that edits the brain.
+Previous: Essay 6.7b — CONDENSE — What It Uniquely Owns — the job graph CONDENSE mutates, the dependency-removal moves, and the reflection that closes the phase.
 Next: Essay 6.9 — GMODE — The Off-Cycle Lane — the operator’s deliberate maintenance lane that lives outside the OPEVC cycle.